 Both standards require that all machines have at least a Category 0 stop.
-This could be achieved by switching off (by using the disconnecting means for example), by physically “pulling the plug” from the power supply socket on the wall, through a ‘master-control relay’ circuit, or through an emergency stop circuit.
+This could be achieved by switching off (i.e., by using the disconnecting means to switch off power for example), by physically “pulling the plug” from the power supply socket on the wall, or through a ‘master control relay’ circuit, or through an emergency stop circuit.
 Note that this does not require that all machines have an e-stop!!

-ISO 13850 limits the selection of stop category to Category 0 or 1, and excludes Category 2.
+ISO 13850 limits the selection of stop category to Category 0 or 1 and excludes Category 2.
+This exclusion can be found in NFPA 79 and IEC 60204 – 1 as well.
 Category 2 may only be used for operational or “normal” stopping functions.

 Selecting a Stop Function